chbh-opensource/chbh-on-bear/docs/meg/analysis/mne.md

 ## Evoked response example

-The following code is adapted from the MNE-Python [overvew of MEG/EEG analysis tutorial](https://mne.tools/stable/auto_tutorials/intro/10_overview.html#sphx-glr-auto-tutorials-intro-10-overview-py). <b>It will download a small example file and run a quick analysis.</b>
+The following code is adapted from the MNE-Python [overvew of MEG/EEG analysis tutorial](https://mne.tools/stable/auto_tutorials/intro/10_overview.html#sphx-glr-auto-tutorials-intro-10-overview-py). **It will download a small example file and run a quick analysis.**

 You can run this code directly in a Python session on BEAR within an activated MNE environment.
 The file will be saved into your RDS home directory (eg `/rds/homes/q/quinna`) unless specified otherwise - please change the `sample_data_folder` variable if you'd like to save this file elsewhere.